We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 • Great value for money on a three-year plan

-• Unblocks many video platforms
+• Unblocks many streaming platforms

-• Small number of individual VPN servers
+• Small number of VPN servers

 • No browser extensions